miliariadnane/onboardease-rag-training-assistant/readme.md

 - [x] 🚧 Fix AI text embedding issue (Spring AI)
 - [ ] 🚧 Implement similarity search to find the most relevant answer to the user (Spring AI)
 - [ ] 🚧 Add system message prompt (Spring AI)

+## Support

+- ⭐️️ Star this repository if you find it useful.
+- 🐛️ If you find a bug, raise an issue or fix it and send a pull request.
+- 📢️ If you have any feature requests, raise an issue or send a pull request.
+- 🤲 If you have a moment, don't forget to make a duaa for me and my parents.